toptensoftware/flashy/flashy/README.md

 ### Working with Wildcards

-When passing file names to the flashy command line utility care needs to be taken to escape names that should be resolved on the device and not on the host.
+When passing file names to the Flashy command line utility care needs to be taken to escape names that should be resolved on the device and not on the host.

-Since most linux style shells (eg: bash) expand command line arguments before passing them to the program, you'll need to escape device side file names to prevent the shell from trying to expand them relative to the host file system.
+Since most Linux style shells (eg: bash) expand command line arguments before passing them to the program, you'll need to escape device side file names to prevent the shell from trying to resolve them against the host file system.

-eg: this command may not do what you intend since the shell will expand *.png to match files in the current directory.
+eg: this command may not do what you intend since the shell will try to expand `*.png` to match files in the current directory.

 ```